andrewharmellaw/andrewharmellaw.github.com/_posts/2016-12-17-gelfanfd-algebra-chunk-6-squares-sums-diffs-etc.md

 $$ = a^2 + 2ab + b^2$$

+Why is this a thing?
+Because it allows us to short-cut a form of multiplication which, it turns out, we'll seea lot from now on.

-### Aside: The Sum of Two Squares
+### Detour: The Sum of Two Squares
 Be careful, _the Square of a Sum is not the same as a Sum of two Squares_.
-The latter's not something "official", but it's worth bringing out for clarity.
+The latter's not something "official", and I'm only bringing it out explicitly here for clarity.

 The sum of the squares would be (if it was a thing)